stallmd/Exam2_StudyGuide/README.md

   * The 3 events fired from dragging
   * Know there is no special HTML setting to receive drops
   * Know the 4 events fired from dropping

+  ## Anything from Chapters 9, 10, and 11 (along with coding examples and anything else we covered) is fair game